 Victoria is Artistic Director at The University of Reading where she leads the university programme Music at Reading.
 She also teaches conducting both privately and with Voces Academy, an independent provider of high-level conductor training and choral development programmes.
 She is also a respected facilitator and leadership coach in executive education, working globally with some of the world’s leading organisations and frequently invited to join the executive education programmes at the Saïd Business School, Oxford University.

-Beginning her career in her native Australia, Victoria obtained Bachelor’s degrees in Music (Piano Performance) and Business from Monash University.
-In 2012 she relocated to the UK to undertake a MMus Choral Conducting at the Royal Welsh College of Music and Drama (RWCMD), graduating in 2014 with Distinction.
-Whilst at RWCMD Victoria studied under Neil Ferris, Simon Halsey and Sarah Tenant-Flowers, and she has also received tuition from a number respected conductors including Rodney Eichenberger (USA), Fred Sjöberg (Sweden), Jo-Michael Sheibe (USA), Peter Hanke (Denmark) and Karen Grylls (NZ).
+Victoria began her career in her native Australia where she obtained Bachelor’s degrees in Music (Piano Performance) and Business before relocating to the UK to undertake a MMus Choral Conducting at the Royal Welsh College of Music and Drama (RWCMD), from which she graduated with Distinction.
+Whilst at RWCMD Victoria studied under Neil Ferris, Simon Halsey CBE and Sarah Tenant-Flowers, and has also received tuition from a number of internationally respected conductors including Rodney Eichenberger (USA), Fred Sjöberg (Sweden), Jo-Michael Sheibe (USA), Peter Hanke (Denmark) and Karen Grylls (NZ).

-In 2014 Victoria was awarded the Noël Minet Fund Scholarship from the European Choral Association to attend the 11th Oratorio Conducting Programme in Hungary and in 2015 her ability to contribute significantly to the choral environment was acknowledged by an award from the prestigious Fellowship programme with the Arts Foundation, an organisation dedicated to recognising and supporting the future leaders in the Arts.
+In 2014 Victoria was awarded the Noël Minet Fund Scholarship from the European Choral Association and in 2015 she received an award from the Arts Foundation, an organisation dedicated to supporting future leaders in the Arts.